grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 In this post I explore some options, but be warned: **there doesn't seem to be a great markdown editor out there** with the features I think are crucial.
 The most popular free editors, after to some googling, seem to be [Prose.io](prose.io), [StackEdit.io](stackedit.io), and [Dillinger.io](dillinger.io).
 (Please comment below if you think I'm missing a big one.)
 I tried out the first two, and also a Google Docs plugin for Pages that looked promising but...
 Well, you'll see. :)

-### Gabriel (Google Docs
+### Gabriel (Google Docs Add-on)
 My rating: **0 / 5**

-Someone actually made a Google Docs plug-in for Pages! ...
+Someone actually made a Google Docs add-on for Pages! ...
 But I'm not sure it even works.
-The plug-in, called [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
+The add-on, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
 But the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
 Nice idea, but not a reliable solution.

 ### Prose.io